athowes/thesis/README.md

 To enable implementation of the strategy, I estimated risk group specific population sizes, prevalence and incidences at a district-level.
 I also used these estimates to evaluate the extent to which risk varies by age, behaviour, and geographic area.
-You might also be interested in the analysis in [Chapter 6](https://athowes.github.io/thesis/naomi-aghq.html) applying the Naomi small-area estimation model to data from Malawi.
+This work forms that basis for the “sub-national HIV estimates in priority populations” UNAIDS [tool](https://hivtools.unaids.org/shipp/).
+You may also be interested in the analysis in [Chapter 6](https://athowes.github.io/thesis/naomi-aghq.html) applying the Naomi small-area estimation model to data from Malawi.

 ## Enhancements

-Here are a collection of enhancements I think would improve this thesis, given more time to work on it:
+Here are a collection of enhancements I think would improve this thesis:

 ### [Chapter 2](https://athowes.github.io/thesis/hiv-aids.html)